 Thanks for visiting Tin and Thyme.
-If you get hold of Bazaar* or try this recipe for aubergine carrot couscous, I’d love to hear about it in the comments below or via social media.
+If you get hold of Bazaar* or try this recipe for aubergine carrot couscous, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For further book reviews, follow me on Twitter, Facebook, Instagram or Pinterest.

 Aubergine Carrot Couscous.
 PIN IT.

 Roasted Aubergine & Carrot Couscous with Preserved Lemon

 - 4 aubergines – diced into 2.5 cm cubes

 - 6 small carrots – cut into batons